beaumccartney/beaumccartney.github.io/src/index.md

 # Beau McCartney

 Heyo!
-I'm Beau.
-I'm a new graduate in Software Engineering from the University of Calgary (May 2024).
+I'm Beau, a new graduate in Software Engineering from the University of Calgary (May 2024).
 I like graphics programming, playing music, and reading about history.